ash141886/NonLinear-CausalInference/README.md

-# Non-linear-Causal-Inference-with-GAM-and-HSIC

-Exploring Non-linear Causal Inference using GAM and HSIC
+# Exploring Non-linear Causal Inference using GAM and HSIC

 ## Overview
 This repository provides a multi-file R project that: